rlabbe/filterpy/docs/index.rst

 filterpy.common
 ---------------

-Contains various useful functions that are not filters, but support the filtering classes and functions.
+Contains various useful functions that support the filtering classes and functions.

 .. toctree::
     :maxdepth: 1